Jaynguyen-dev/Library-Managing-System/README.md

 ## 🏗️ System Architecture

-The application follows a classic **three-tier Client-Server architecture**, tightly integrating the frontend presentation layer, server-side application logic, and relational data persistence into a single deployable unit.
+The application follows a classic **Client-Server architecture**, tightly integrating the frontend presentation layer, server-side application logic, and relational data persistence into a single deployable unit.

 ```mermaid
 graph TD